Gotta Hear Them All: Towards Sound Source Aware Audio Generation: Model Training and Architectures

 Additionally, we regard the SFX text-audio pairs from FSD50K \cite{FSD50K}, Epidemic Sound Effects \cite{Epidemic}, and BBC Sound Effects \cite{BBC} in the LAION-630K \cite{LAION630K} dataset as single-source since they have succinct label-like text captions.
 We translate their CLIP text embeddings to CLIP image space with the DALL$\cdot$E-2 Prior \cite{DALLE2} model to pair with their CLAP audio embeddings.

-\paragraph{Mean-Teacher Training.} Recall \cref{subsec:manifold}.
-The only manually-annotated single-source visual-audio pairs for our learning purpose are from the VGG Sound Source (VGG-SS) \cite{VGG-SS} dataset.
+\paragraph{Mean-Teacher Training.} The only manually-annotated single-source visual-audio pairs for our learning purpose are from the VGG Sound Source (VGG-SS) \cite{VGG-SS} dataset.
 The curated and translated pairs we collect can be regarded as noisy.
-We follow a Mean-Teacher \cite{MeanTeacher} paradigm to train the CMSS Manifold for extra robustness.
+We follow a Mean-Teacher \cite{MeanTeacher} paradigm in training for extra robustness.
 A teacher model is overfitted on the VGG-SS pairs to supervise another student model which sees the augmented/pseudo pairs during training.
 The teacher weights are updated by an exponential mean average schedule from student weights at each batch.
 We further filter out curated/translated pairs regarded as extremely noisy from student training by computing the cosine similarity between each pair's visual-audio CMSS embeddings with the teacher model and discarding the low-similarity ones adaptively with an elbow-finding algorithm Kneedle \cite{Kneedle}.